rd-tobias-sunderdiek/hyperparameter-tuning-demo/README.md

 - see results in tensorboard via `make tensorboard`
 - after training finished, `make gif` creates a .gif of the best model

-#### Shipped with example weights and training results

-- `make tensorboard_demo` shows training results of 50 trails in tensorboard including best weights in folder `Trainable_24`

 ###### TODO
 - use different scheduler without redis
 - describe goal and rewards in readme
-- lost info of mean_reward in tensorboard demo

 [1] https://docs.ray.io/en/latest/tune.html